Founded in 2013 in response to the eurozone crisis, the party evolved through various stages, increasingly campaigning on a nativist ticket.

 Dr. Bernhard Forchtner is a Senior Fellow at CARR, and a Lecturer in Media and Communication at the University of Leicester.
 See his profile here.

-Co-Author Information: Mr. Özgür Özvatan is a PhD candidate at Berlin Graduate School of Social Sciences (BGSS), and a research and teaching fellow in the Department of Social Sciences at Humboldt University of Berlin.
+Co-Author Information: Mr. Özgür Özvatan is a Doctoral Fellow at CARR and PhD candidate at Berlin Graduate School of Social Sciences (BGSS), and a research and teaching fellow in the Department of Social Sciences at Humboldt University of Berlin.

 © Bernhard Forchtner & Özgür Özvatan.
 Views expressed on this website are individual contributors’ and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).